What Is Composting?

 All in all, composting organic waste is one of the easiest things we can do to make our communities healthier places to live and help the planet too!
 This is our WHY!
-We want to make composting accessible to everyone!
+We want to make composting accessible to everyone.
 We hope that offering composting services to pick up your organic waste and education to learn more about composting will give you the confidence to make the switch and ensure your organic waste isn’t contributing to climate change in our landfills and incinerators.

-We know organic waste pick-up service isn’t for everyone, but we sure hope that offering this option gives a whole lot of you an awesome option to compost your organic waste without all the work of managing the process yourselves.
+We know organic waste pick-up service isn’t for everyone, but we sure hope that offering this service gives a whole lot of you an awesome option to compost your organic waste without all the work of managing the process yourselves.
 If you’re more of a DIY-er, definitely check out our resources to learn more about composting.
 Either way, say…

 Hello Kitchen Compost.
 Goodbye Stinky Trash.